ocelot-inc/ocelotgui/README.md

 <P>
 <A href="starting"><img src="starting.png" align="right" height="256"></A>
 In any case, an initial screen will appear.
-After some activity has taken place, the screen will have four parts, from top to bottom:
+After some activity has taken place, the screen will have four parts, from top to bottom:<BR>
 menu <BR>
 history widget, where retired statements and diagnostics end up <BR>
 results widget, where SELECT result sets appear <BR>